naoto-aoki-fy/ruby27_snap/README.md

    restore your previous settings.
 3. Use `install_snap.sh <name> <dir>` to extract a previously downloaded snap into `/snap/<name>/<revision>/`.
 The snap must already exist in `<dir>`.
+4. Use `install_assert.sh <file>` to extract the package specified by a downloaded `.assert` file.
+The corresponding `.snap` must be in the same directory unless a different download folder is given.

 These scripts are experimental and assume a Linux environment with Snap and `squashfs-tools` available.